-So much so that I even recommend it as one of the best investment apps available today.
+So much so that we even recommend it as one of the best investment apps available today.

-I still hold on to Quicken, because I have a long history with the product and I liked the idea of keeping my financial data locally on my desktop computer.
-The mobile access within Quicken is a neat feature but never worked exactly to my liking, so primarily I used the desktop version.
+Previously, I held on to using Quicken because I have a long history with the product.
+I also liked the idea of keeping my financial data locally on my desktop computer.
+The mobile access within Quicken is a neat feature but never worked exactly to my liking, so I primarily used the desktop version.

 Quicken Usage Is Declining

 Investor Junkie’s visitor traffic is a good indicator of the personal finance software space.
 I study the trends, read user comments and see which apps are gaining in popularity and which are losing market share.
 Year over year, I’ve noticed much less visitor traffic going to our Quicken reviews and an increase of visitors to our review of Personal Capital.